MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 > [!NOTE]
 > Filter options are dependent on the work items that meet the filter criteria.
 For example, if you don't have any work items assigned to Sprint 4, then the Sprint 4 option won't appear in the filter options for the Iteration Path.

-### Filter a Kanban board using select field values
+### Filter a Kanban board by using select field values

 You can filter by select field values using the Kanban board for your product backlog (Stories, Product Backlog Items, or Requirements) or a portfolio backlog (Features or Epics).